-Climate Informatics is a challenging and promising research field where a concentrated effort will have a high impact both to advance science and to address climate change topics of critical importance for the society.
+Causal Inference is a challenging and exciting research field and developing new methods for fields such as climate science will have a high impact both to advance science and to address climate change topics of critical importance for the society.
 The group combines innovative methods from different fields (causal inference, nonlinear dynamics, machine learning / deep learning) and closely works with experts in the climate sciences and beyond.
 One line of research is to address the challenges outlined above (Figure taken from Nature Communications Perspective).

 Contribute your own ideas to this exciting field and join for a PhD or Postdoc!